 Iguazú Falls is split between Brazil and Argentina and both sides will give you a different taste.
 The Argentinian side traverses the top of the falls and gives a more up-close and personal experience.
-The Brazilian side is closer to the bottom of the falls but allows for a fuller panoramic view of them.
+The Brazilian side is closer to the bottom of the falls but makes a fuller panoramic view.

-Rosario doesn’t have the sheer amount of landmarks that Buenos Aires does, but this doesn’t mean that it’s not worth visiting .
-What Rosario does have is heaps of culture.
-Here is one of the most liberally minded and socialist populations in all of Argentina.
-Artists, activists, rebels, and youngsters are all drawn to this place either to pay homage to former revolutionaries – Che Guevara – or to become their own (in a sense).
+Rosário doesn’t have the sheer amount of landmarks that Buenos Aires does.
+What Rosário does have is heaps of culture.
+Here is one of the most liberally minded and socialist populations in all of South America.

-The most important landmarks are probably the Monumento a la Bandera and the house of El Che Guevara.
-Both are nationalistic in nature and make for a nice couple of hours.
-Also worth visiting is the Parque Independencia, which is one of the largest city parks in the whole country.
-If you’re visiting during warmer seasons, there’s even a stretch of sandy beach along the Parana River called Balneario La Florida that is great for lounging.
+Rosário is also the city with the most green spaces in the whole of South America!
+Check out the Parque Independencia, which is also one of the largest city parks in the whole country.
+If you’re visiting during warmer seasons, there’s even a stretch of sandy beach along the Paraná River called Balneario La Florida to take your icy beer.

 Backpacking Mar del Plata

-In the summer, these sandy stretches become absolutely bonkers as locals play in the water and pass around drinks.
+In the summer, these sandy stretches become absolutely bonkers as locals play and pass around drinks and joints.
 At night, many people go to the bars around Alem Street and stay up all night long only to repeat the process the following day.